DavideRossi1/AdvancedHPC-Project/Jacobi/README.md

 ![gpu12000](imgs/results/gpu12000.png)

-We can start to appreciate some speedup, but the time spent on `initacc` is still relevant and most of the time is spent doing CPU-GPU communication (with less tasks) or still in `initacc` (with more tasks), with `init` and `update` being basically negligible.
+We can start to appreciate some speedup, but the time spent on `initacc` is still relevant and most of the time is spent in `copyout` (with less tasks) or still in `initacc` (with more tasks), with `init` and `update` being basically negligible.
 This is due to the fact that the workload is too small to fully exploit the power of the GPU.
 Let's then try to run the code with a much larger matrix and many more iterations, in order to increase the workload:

 ![gpu40000](imgs/results/gpu40000.png)

-We can finally appreciate a significant speedup even with a large number of MPI tasks: the time spent on `initacc` is now negligible with respect to the other parts of the code and, although most of the time is still spent on CPU-GPU communication, results are much better since this time depends on the matrix size, hence it perfectly scales with the number of processes.
+We can finally appreciate a significant speedup even with a large number of MPI tasks: the time spent on `initacc` is now negligible with respect to the other parts of the code and most of the time is now spent on the update, as we would expect.

 ### Save time